Karate kata: Origins

-Kata originated from the practice of paired attack and defence drills by ancient Chinese martial artists, these were known as the "five form fists" or "five patterns" after the fighting methods of five different animals.
+Kata originated from the practice of paired attack and defense drills by ancient Chinese martial artists, these were known as the "five form fists" or "five patterns" after the fighting methods of five different animals.
 These were brought to Okinawa and were later used as the foundations for new kata to be devised.

 Kata were created as solo forms containing the concatenated sequences of movements of the defensive portions of the drills.
 The initial forms being simply strings of movements, sets of rules were created to allow the creation of kata which could fit comfortably within training spaces.

 Teaching

 Traditionally, kata are taught in stages.
 Previously learned kata are repeated to show better technique or power as a student acquires knowledge and experience.
 It is common for students testing to repeat every kata they have learned but at an improved level of quality.

+As a library of technique, it is understood that kata works best through consistent repetition.
+The most basic kata continues to be performed by practitioners throughout their practice of Karate.
+This repetition is believed to perfect technique, strengthen the body, and ultimately act as a form of moving meditation that develops character.

 The various styles of karate study different kata, or variations of a common core.
 Some kata may therefore be known by two names, one in Japanese, the other in Okinawan or Chinese.
 This is because Gichin Funakoshi, and others, renamed many kata to help Karate spread throughout Japan.

 Kata names

 Chinese connections

 The number 108 has mythological significance in Dharmic religions and is present in a number of traditional kata.
 This number also figures prominently in the names of Karate kata, predominantly those with an origin in Naha-te, including Goju-ryu.
 The advanced Gōjū-ryū kata, Suparinpei, literally translates in Fuzhounese to the number 108, while gojushi of Gojūshiho is the Japanese pronunciation of the number 54 (half of 108).
 The other Gōjū-ryū kata, Sanseru (meaning "36") and Seipai ("18") are factors of the number 108.

 However this direct connection between Zen Buddhism and karate particularly has been discredited in recent times as both a modern Western misinterpretation and as part of a tendency towards nationalist religious homogenisation in the early unified Japan of the late 19th century.
-Other propositions for the origin of the number 108 in kata include the legendary story of Outlaws of the Marsh (of which there were 108), or from Yue Fei, a 12th century Chinese general who created the Yibai Lingba Qinna (一百零八擒拿; "108 Locking Hand Techniques") of the Ying Sao (Eagle Hands) or Ying Kuen (Eagle Fist) which evolved into modern Chinese boxing that karate was influenced by.
+Other propositions for the origin of the number 108 in kata include the legendary story of Outlaws of the Marsh (of which there were 108), or from Yue Fei, a 12th-century Chinese general who created the Yibai Lingba Qinna (一百零八擒拿; "108 Locking Hand Techniques") of the Ying Sao (Eagle Hands) or Ying Kuen (Eagle Fist) which evolved into modern Chinese boxing that karate was influenced by.

 Kata performed in various styles

-Some kata and/or styles are not included here, due but not limited to popularity and common usage for kata, and recognition (or not) of styles by the various governing bodies.
+Some kata and styles are not included here, due but not limited to popularity and common usage for kata, and recognition (or not) of styles by the various governing bodies.